 One of the most recognized names in video conferencing.
 Gotomeeting owned by Citrix is no stranger to this competitive market.
 They've been in business for over 10 years and have a huge list of clients and options for both start-ups and Enterprise businesses.

-IVCi’s cloud video service can include traditional endpoints, multiple software clients, and an assortment of desktop and mobile devices.
+IVCi’s cloud video conferencing services can include traditional endpoints, multiple software clients, and an assortment of desktop and mobile devices.
 They also offer ‘virtual meeting rooms’ that will allow multiple participants to meet face-to-face, and interoperability with Microsoft Lync and WebRTC.
 They’ve been in operation for 18 years.

 Operated by tech giant Brother, OmniJoin is their cloud-based web conferencing service.
 The 14 day trial is free, and from there they offer three main plans; Omnijoin Lite for up to 8 users (but without file transfer) costs $15 per month, OmniJoin Main which costs $29 a month for up to 12 users and 1080p HD quality, and OmniJoin Pro for 20 users for $59 per month.

 Have you used any of the services we discussed?
 Perhaps you have your own service that didn’t make our list?
-We love to hear from you – let us know your thoughts in the comments below.
+We love to hear from you.

 By Daniel Price